Ayotundepaul/python-scripts/README.md

 ---

 This README provides a basic overview and usage instructions for the scripts.
 Depending on the complexity and the audience of your scripts, you might want to expand certain sections, add more details, or include additional sections like "Dependencies," "Known Issues," or "Changelog."

+Remember to install any required dependencies before running the scripts.